 The Wurth Electronics IC-744885

-kit bundles a Silicon Laboratories EFM32 Giant Gecko
+kit bundles a Silicon Labs EFM32 Giant Gecko

 Starter Kit with the Linear Technology Multi-Source Energy Harvester (Figure 3).
 The SiLabs kit combines SiLabs' Simplicity Studio for software development with a complete demo system board that includes an ARM Cortex M3-based EFM32GG990F1024